 For example, an ENUM query to an external DNS for the ENUM NAPTR record for the SIP URI sip:+firstname.lastname@example.org is sent using the format 126.96.36.199.188.8.131.52.1.2.1.e164.arpa.
 The SBC then uses the FQDN from the returned record to perform DNS queries which attempt to map the FQDN to an IP address and port number.
 The SBC returns the IP address and port number in a Request-URI in the policy response.

 - If the DNS cannot match a SIP URI telephone number with a SIP URI in the database, the DNS returns no record for that telephone number.
 The SBC then attempts to route the call through standard routing.

 - If the ENUM NAPTR query succeeds, but a trigger for performing a DNS query has not been provisioned on the SBC, the SBC uses the FQDN from the returned ENUM NAPTR record to attempt to perform Username routing.

-When SBC queries an ENUM server and the NAPTR response contains two or more matches, the SBC orders the records in the response according to the “order” and “preference” fields.
+When the SBC queries an ENUM server and the NAPTR response contains two or more matches, the SBC orders the records in the response according to the “order” and “preference” fields.
 The SBC uses the first valid record which has the highest (numerically lowest) order and highest (numerically lowest) preference.
 The rest of the records are not used.

 In a NAPTR response to ENUM query, any one of the following strings are recognized as indicating that a SIP address-of-record appears in the URI field: